When you move to Mexico, it is important to get a handle on healthcare.

 Even if you are in perfect health at the moment, you never know what may happen.
 Accidents occur, and even if you don’t take a tumble down the stairs, you will inevitably need to visit a doctor or a dentist for a checkup at some point.

-Having said that, this guide covers the public healthcare system in Mexico so that you can make an informed decision on whether to use it or opt for private insurance.
+This guide covers everything you need to know about the public healthcare system in Mexico so that you can make an informed decision on whether to use it or opt for private insurance.

 - Who is Covered by Mexican Public Healthcare?